dorahacksglobal/Hackathon-Playbook/usjoin.md

 <br>

 ### **➔Join as a Hackathon Organizer**
 Hackathon organizers would be the core of our community.
-Except for organizers already with hackathon managing experiences, we explicitly want to call for open-source repo maintainers as we believe hackathon and hackathon DAO would be a great way to boost and promote your repos.
+Except for those already with hackathon managing experiences, we explicitly want to call for open-source repo maintainers as we believe hackathon and Hackathon DAO would be a great way to boost and promote your repos.

 You will have the opportunity to:
 - Get both financially and operationally support for your hackathons through our seasonal grant program.